Hey guys, in this article, we are going to discuss diary studies and why they are useful for UX testing. So keep reading.

 Let’s take a step back and consider who the ideal subjects for your longitudinal survey would be.
 The quality of information you gather and the amount of effort required in the follow-up phase are both highly dependent on the participants you choose.

-People that are interested in participating in your study should:
+People who are interested in participating in your study should:

 How Do People Hope You To Attract